Quantum statistics and self-interference in extended colliders: Toy model for apparent bunching of fermions

 \section{Toy model for apparent bunching of fermions}

 In this section we show an apparent bunching of fermions which corresponds to the fact that the antibunching probability of fermions, $P(11)_{\text{F}}$ recedes that of classical particles, $P(11)_{\text{Cl}}$.
 In other words, we have the inequality, $P(11)_{\text{F}}\leq P(11)_{\text{Cl}}$ for certain values of the tunneling amplitude.
-This illustrates that by choosing the benchmark $\mathcal{B}_{1}=P(11)_{\text{Cl}}$ doesn't not reflect the true statistical behaviour of fermions/bosons.
+This illustrates that by choosing the benchmark $\mathcal{B}_{1}=P(11)_{\text{Cl}}$ doesn't not reflect the true statistical behavior of fermions/bosons.
 (In the later part of the supplemental material, Sec.~\ref{sec:quantumstatistics}, we define another benchmark $\mathcal{B}_{2}$ which will successfully determine the underlying statistics.)
+Hence, the apparent statistical transmutation~\cite{PhysRevB.99.045430} is a result of an incorrect choice of benchmark and is not a true signature of quantum statistics.
 Consider a single particle coming in from source, $S_1$.
 Then, it can end up in either of the two detectors, $D_{1}$ to $D_{2}$.
 The diagrams, Fig.~\ref{fig:amplitudes}, shows the different trajectories for the particle to go from $S_{1}$ to $D_{1}$ or $D_{2}$.
 The amplitude for different processes can be written as,

 where the subscript $n$ refers to the winding number in the corresponding amplitude.
 Note that, the amplitude $A_{n}^{(1\rightarrow1)}$ comes with a phase $e^{i n \varphi}$, this is the orbital phase (equivalent to $kL$ in the section, Sec.~\ref{sec:extendedcollider}) acquired by the particle as it goes around the QAD $n$ number of times, Fig.~\ref{fig:amplitudes}a.
 Similarly, when the particle goes from $S_{1}$ to $D_{2}$, it will acquire a phase, $e^{i(n+\frac{1}{2})\varphi}$, Fig.~\ref{fig:amplitudes}b.
 With the single-particle amplitude written, single-particle probability in general can be written as follows,